Sandwiched between winter and spring, mud season is Vermont’s fifth season – the season we don’t like to talk about.

 - Connecticut River paddling – Ice out on the Connecticut River happens relatively early in the spring, especially from Windsor south to Brattleboro.
 This part of the river is fairly calm and the fishing is good too.
 Wilgus State Park opens for waterfront camping on the Connecticut River in early May, and Great River Outfitters offers guided trips and canoe/kayak rentals.

 - Lowell Lake State Park – This undeveloped park is located in Londonderry, Vermont, and is a great spot for quiet-water paddling.
 Picnic tables line the shore, and there are lots of quiet coves with gorgeous scenery.
-Ice out changes from year-to-year, but early April is usually clear.
+Ice-out changes from year to year, but Lowell Lake is usually clear by early April.

 - Lake Paran, North Bennington – This is a small, picturesque lake with access to a nice creek and good fishing.
 The put-in area is easy to get to, making this a nice early-season paddling spot.